 Note that this rule specifies inflated skirt and not base of hovercraft.
 The purpose of the skirt is to trap the air that suspends the hovercraft, not to support the hovercraft itself.
 If the skirt provides the actual support, then the craft is no longer levitating on a cushion of air, but is instead levitating on a fabric skirt that is inflated with air.
 At the state competition, we will make this distinction.

 A team that violates 3.b and uses an inflated, closed sack for support will still be allowed to run their device.
-Rule 6.h does indicate that teams that violate rule 3.b will have their distance score, time score, and bonus scores each multiplied by .8 for the construction violation.
+Rule 6.h indicates that teams violating rule 3.b will have their distance score, time score, and bonus scores each multiplied by .8 for the construction violation.

 This rule correction is to detail which time is to be used in calculating the Time Score.